Gatjil Djerrkura

-Gatjil Djerrkura OAM (Yolŋu Matha:Gätjil Djerrkura) (30 June 1949 – 26 May 2004) was an Aboriginal leader and indigenous spokesman in the Northern Territory and Australia.
+Gatjil Djerrkura OAM (Yolŋu Matha:Gätjil Djerrkura) (30 June 1949 – 26 May 2004) was an Aboriginal leader and Indigenous spokesman in the Northern Territory and Australia.

 He was a senior elder of the Wangurri Aboriginal clan of the Yolngu people.
 He was responsible for a number of traditional and ceremonial activities on behalf of his clan and the East Arnhem Land/Yirrkala Aboriginal community.

-He served as Chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC), appointed on 6 December 1996 to 2000.
+He attended school at the Yirrkala Mission School and later attended bible college in Brisbane.

+He served as Chairperson of the Aboriginal and Torres Strait Islander Commission (ATSIC) and was appointed to this role on 6 December 1996 and held it until 2000.
+In this role he advocated for Australia to become a republic and for Constitutional recognition of Indigenous Australians.
+In so doing he was a core part of the republican movement in Australia and he led the push for the addition of a new preamble to the Constitution of Australia which recognised to original and continuing custodianship of Aboriginal and Torres Strait Islander peoples; this was ultimately included in the 1999 Australian republic referendum.

 In 1984 he was awarded the Medal of the Order of Australia (OAM) for his services to the Aboriginal community.
+Later, in 2001 he also received a Centenary Medal for services to the Australian community.

+He died on 26 May 2004.

 His son Nathan Djerrkura played for Geelong and the Western Bulldogs in the Australian Football League.